sh-t-20/GeneralizingFFSM/README.md

 * -fm: The "xml" file of the feature model
 * -ffsm: The file of the FFSM to be generalized (in "txt" format)
 * -out: The output directory for storing the generalized FFSM
-* -alphabet: The alphabet of the features (the alphabet of the features of each subject systems is provided in its corresponding directory in the ``experiments`` folder.)
+* -alphabet: The alphabet of the features (the alphabet of the features of each subject system is provided in its corresponding directory in the ``experiments`` folder.)
 * -no\_loop: If this parameter is set to $\mathit{true}$, the self-loops will be removed from the generalized FFSM.
 In this way, the resulting FFSM will be smaller in size and easier to evaluate.

 The type of the generalization method is determined using the ``generalization_method`` integer variable as follows.